not-first/pyhton/README.md

 A Turing-complete, Python-inspired esolang where all keywords must be purposefully spelt incorrectly.

 ## Language Overview
 Pyhton is a Python-inspired language that requires all keywords and builtins to be realistic typos of their correct counterparts.
-The language is Turing complete, supporting recursive functions, nested control structures, and arbitrary computation.
+The language is Turing complete, supporting recursive functions, nested control structures, and algorithmic computation.
 It supports:

 - **Function definitions** with parameters (`def`, `return`)
 - **Variable assignments** and arithmetic (`+`, `-`, `*`, `/`)
 - **Print statements** for output (`print`)
 - **Conditional statements** (`if`, `elif`, `else`)
+- **Loop Structures** (`for`, `while`)
 - **Boolean logic** (`and`, `or`, `not`)
 - **Comparison operators** (`==`, `!=`, `<`, `>`, `<=`, `>=`)
 - **Typo tolerance** - any valid typo of a keyword works